balena-os/balena-supervisor/docs/API.md

 The full address for the API, i.e. `"http://127.0.0.1:48484"`, is available as `RESIN_SUPERVISOR_ADDRESS`. **Always use these variables when communicating via the API, since address and port could change**.

 Alternatively, the Resin API (api.resin.io) has a proxy endpoint at `POST /supervisor/<url>` (where `<url>` is one of the API URLs described below) from which you can send API commands to the supervisor remotely, using your Auth Token instead of your API key.
-Commands sent through the proxy require an `appId` and/or `deviceId` parameter in the body, and default to POST requests unless you specify a `method` parameter (e.g. "GET").
+Commands sent through the proxy can specify either an `appId` to send the request to all devices in an application, or a `deviceId` or `uuid` to send to a particular device.
+These requests default to POST unless you specify a `method` parameter (e.g. "GET").
+In the examples below, we show how to use a uuid to specify a device, but in any of those you can replace `uuid` for a `deviceId` or `appId`.

 The API is versioned (currently at v1), except for `/ping`.